Skip to main content

 Figure \(\PageIndex{35}\): Two visual representations of the activation of the MAPK cascade through to activation of gene transcription.

-As with protein kinase A and protein kinase C, signaling efficiency and specificity with minimal phosphorylation of wrong targets occurs when multiple signaling partners are scaffolded.
-This is also true of the MAPK cascade trio of the kinase.
+As with protein kinase A and protein kinase C, signaling efficiency and specificity occur with minimal phosphorylation of incorrect targets when multiple signaling partners are scaffolded.
+This is also true of the MAPK cascade trio of kinases.
 Figure \(\PageIndex{36}\) shows the role of scaffolds KSR and Ste5 in MAPK signaling.

 Computational Analyses - MAPK Cascade

 You might think that the interconnected reactions of the MAPK cascade are complicated.
-However, as presented in the figures above, it only consists of 3 enzymes, MAPKKK (MAPK3 or MK3), MAPKK (MAPK2 or MK2), and MAPK.
+However, as presented in the figures above, it consists of only three enzymes: MAPKKK (MAPK3 or MK3), MAPKK (MAPK2 or MK2), and MAPK.
 We added complexity by converting the actual enzymes from an inactive state to an active state by phosphorylation.
-In reality, this pathway is simple compared to the complete signal transduction pathways they are part of, and very simple compared to whole catabolic and anabolic pathways that we will see in Part Two of this book.
+In reality, this pathway is simple compared to the complete signal transduction pathways it is part of, and even simpler compared to the whole catabolic and anabolic pathways that we will see in the next sections.

-We have discussed kinetics in earlier chapters and have shown how it can be used to more fully understand an enzyme and its regulation/control.
-We need to extend such kinetic analyses to whole pathways as well.
+We have discussed kinetics in earlier chapters and shown how it can be used to gain a more comprehensive understanding of an enzyme and its regulation and control.
+We also need to extend such kinetic analyses to entire pathways.
 We can do that using the VCell.
-Let's look at two different models of the MAPK cascade using Vcell.
-One particularly interesting feature is the regulation of the pathway.
-We will see in the next section on metabolism that pathways are often regulated by the end product of the pathway.
-This makes sense since if that end product is abundant, it would make biological sense for that product to inhibit the first enzyme in the pathway to avoid making more of the ultimate end product.
+Let's examine two different models of the MAPK cascade using VCell.
+One interesting feature is the regulation of the pathway.
+We have observed in our study of metabolism that the end product of the pathway often regulates the pathway itself.
+This makes sense since if the end product is abundant, it would be biologically sensible for the product to inhibit the first enzyme in the pathway, thereby avoiding the production of more of the ultimate end product.
 Of course, that inhibition would be relieved as the concentration of the end product falls.
-Hence there is a temporal sense to the inhibition.
+Hence, there is a temporal sense to the inhibition.

 MAPK Cascade - Model 1: No feedback inhibition of the MAPK cascade by inhibition of the first step (MKKK ↔MKKK_P) by the "end product" of the cascade (MAPK__PP) try quick

 Now let's add a twist.
-What if the last active enzyme in the pathway, MAPK that is doubly phosphorylated (MAPK_PP), the "final product" of the cascade, can, in a feedback reaction, inhibit the very first reaction of the cascade, MKKK → MKKK_P through an inhibiting phosphorylation.
-Run the simulation in Vcell to find out!
+What if the last active enzyme in the pathway, MAPK that is doubly phosphorylated (MAPK_PP), the "final product" of the cascade, can, in a feedback reaction, inhibit the very first reaction of the cascade, MKKK → MKKK_P, through inhibiting phosphorylation.
+Run the simulation to find out!

 MAPK Cascade - Model 2: Feedback inhibition of the MAPK cascade by inhibition of the first step (MKKK ↔MKKK_P) by the "end product" of the cascade (MAPK__PP)